 If you’re in the LGBTQ+ community and struggle with depression or other mental health challenges, the mental health experts at Rappore, a telehealth-based mental health practice headquartered Manhattan, New York, are here for you.
-Their licensed clinicians help patients in multiple states, including New York, New Jersey, and Connecticut.
+Their licensed clinicians help patients in multiple states, including New York, New Jersey, Florida, and Connecticut.
 They offer compassionate LGBTQ+ mental health telehealth services to help you overcome difficult situations, improve your mood, and enhance your quality of life.

 Human gender identity and sexuality is undoubtedly complex and diverse.
 In many ways this complexity is celebrated, with events, community-building, and activism.
 In addition, intersectionality exists among the LGBTQ community, with diversity in racial identity, religion, nationality, and socioeconomic status.
 This great diversity contributes to thought leadership, cultural richness, and nuanced perspectives.

 Unfortunately, stigma still remains for those who don’t identify as cisgender or heterosexual.
 And rates of mental health conditions, such as anxiety and depression, disproportionately affect LGBTQ individuals.
 All gender identities/sexual orientations aren’t consistently included in large scale mental health studies.
 However, from the data that does exist, rates of mental illness in people who identify as lesbian, gay or bisexual are about double the rates of their heterosexual counterparts.
 For trans folks, rates of mental illness are about quadruple the rate of cisgender people.